What volunteer opportunities does Tri-County Office on Aging offer?

 The days and times that you can volunteer depend on the operating hours of your program and the schedule communicated between you and your program’s coordinator.
 Typically, volunteers can assist within the following days and times:

-• Meals on Wheels drivers: 10:30am-1:30pm on weekdays.
+- Meals on Wheels drivers: 10:30am-1:30pm on weekdays.

-• Central kitchen volunteers: 9:00am and 2:00pm on weekdays (volunteer groups may schedule weekend events).
+- Central kitchen volunteers: 9:00am and 2:00pm on weekdays (volunteer groups may schedule weekend events).

-• Administrative volunteers: 9:00am and 4:00pm on weekdays.
+- Administrative volunteers: 9:00am and 4:00pm on weekdays.

-• Ability to pass a conviction-only background check.
+- Ability to pass a conviction-only background check.
 Please note that a criminal record does not automatically disqualify you.

-• A valid driver’s license (ONLY if delivering meals or commodity/produce boxes).
+- A valid driver’s license (ONLY if delivering meals or commodity/produce boxes).

-• Participation in the orientation specific to your program.
+- Participation in the orientation specific to your program.

-• Signature on our confidentiality agreement and job description.
+- Signature on our confidentiality agreement and job description.

 We typically ask for a commitment of at least three months for Meals on Wheels volunteers.
-Some programs, like MMAP and our evidence-based programs, expect a greater commitment.
+Some programs, like SHIP and our evidence-based programs, expect a greater commitment.
 Other programs, such as helping in the Central Kitchen, can be done as frequently and for as long as you like.
 If you want to volunteer one time, consider helping in the Central Kitchen, or you could assist at one of our special events (Golf Outing or Dinner and Auction).

 Meals on Wheels volunteers participate in a ride-along experience with a current, experienced volunteer.
 They will make sure you are comfortable with reading the route sheet/map, as well as the instructions for each client and what food they get.
 This one-on-one training gives you a chance to ask ANY questions you may have about the program or delivery procedures!
-Other TCOA volunteer programs have training or orientations specific to that program.
-Just ask if you’re curious.

 Our Meals on Wheels staff members try to make routes short enough so that one route can be completed in about one hour.